qeesung/gitaly/doc/design_diskcache.md

 	${STATE_DIR} = ${STORAGE_PATH}/+gitaly/state/${REPO_RELATIVE_PATH}

-Before a mutating RPC's handler is invoked, a gRPC middleware creates a "lease" file in the state directory that signifies a mutating operation is in-flight.
+Before a mutating RPC handler is invoked, a gRPC middleware creates a "lease" file in the state directory that signifies a mutating operation is in-flight.
 These lease files reside at the following path: